Get a monitor and contributor to air quality data in your city.

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Las Palmas de Gran Canaria air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Las Palmas de Gran Canaria is currently 2.4 times the WHO annual air quality guideline value

 | Open your windows to bring clean, fresh air indoors|